vagiedd/BosonStars/README.md

 - **B2** = list of boundary conditions
 - **start** = automatically start relaxation method if True. calls start function
 - **display** = display results of each iteration of the relaxation method
+- **slowc** = not specified in initialization call but can be changed by self. change it will impact the rate of convergence.

 The relaxation method is started with calling the function